-By Beth Booram, Spiritual Director with Sustainable Faith.
+By Beth Booram, Spiritual Director

 A good part of my work week is spent sitting in a chair, turned toward another, prayerfully listening to this person convey what he or she believes are the most significant movements in his or her relationship with God.
 It’s quiet work; reflective work.
 Almost always, at some point in this hour or so of offering spiritual direction, I will feel overwhelmed with gratefulness at the gift of participating in such a holy exchange.

 My husband, David Booram has compared the fit of this work with slipping on a glove.
 For him, discovering and offering spiritual direction is like getting all five fingers in a glove, unlike in past roles where only a few fingers fit and the others were left dangling.
 I feel similarly.
 I find this gentle work of listening and helping a directee attune to God so gratifying and enlivening.
 And I firmly believe that anyone seeking to deepen her or his spiritual life needs spiritual direction—more than ever!

 Why?
 What is it about the particular demands of our lives that make spiritual direction such a vital and restorative ministry?
 Let me share a few reasons sifted from my own practice of receiving and offering spiritual direction.

 Four Reasons Why We All Need a Spiritual Director

 1. Spiritual direction helps us integrate our splintered lives.